niteshraj2310/Agroforestry/README.md

-## They tried to make a diamond shaped like a duck.
-It quacked under the pressure.
+## Some people eat light bulbs.
+They say it's a nice light snack.